 Students interested in taking emergency medical technician (EMT) classes in Connecticut have a limited number of schools from which to choose.
 The schools that do offer these types of classes are typically community colleges that provide both certificate and associate's degree programs for EMTs.
 Graduates of these programs are prepared to take professional certification exams.

-This article takes a closer look at these schools and their EMT studies.
+This article takes a closer look at two of these schools and their EMT studies.
 Get details about course topics and clinical field experiences, and find facts and statistics about each school in the table at the beginning of this article.

 - Capital Community College is situated directly in the downtown Hartford area.
 The college offers various EMT options, including paramedic studies and an emergency management response program.